Model Configuration Phase

 Model configuration call

 The goal of the model configuration meeting is to infuse the Recast model with your prior knowledge so that the model will return actionable results that align to your general understanding of your business.
+You will meet with the Recast Customer Data scientists to discuss your business and your current understanding of your marketing performance.
+This will help us configure your model.

 It is important to note that while we ask for your input on priors, our goal is not to highly constrain the model but rather to use your inputs to constrain the parameters to the space of what is truly believable, based on your expertise.